-Scandinavian countries have produced world class designers and architects in the last 100 years – think Arne Jacobsen and his Egg Chair and Jørn Utzon who designed the Sydney Opera House – and their creations always serve many purposes…functional, decorative and social.
+Scandinavian countries have produced world class designers and architects in the last 100 years.
+Think Arne Jacobsen and his Egg Chair and Jørn Utzon who designed the Sydney Opera House – their creations always serve many purposes…functional, decorative and social.

 Creating a Personalised Work Space – How to Transform Your Home

-- Are you starting from scratch with an empty space?
-If Yes, you can plan each room and each piece of furniture accordingly.
+- Am I starting from scratch with an empty space?
+If Yes, plan each room and each piece of furniture accordingly.

-- Is your home already fully furnished but now needs function as your work space too?
-If Yes, you get to play with the layout and transform the space into a multi-functional environment.
+- Is my home already fully furnished but now needs to function as work space too?
+If Yes, play with the layout and transform the space into a multi-functional environment.

-- Is your working from home space just for you or will you have colleagues or clients occasionally joining?
-A Yes or No may have two different outcomes, but a Scandi would be inclined to treat a Yes and No the same and create a functional and aesthetically pleasing environment all the same.
-Here you may also have to look at your insurance policy if you have employees join you, but that is a legal matter rather than design – important though.
+- Is my working from home space just for me or will I have colleagues or clients joining occasionally?
+A Scandi would be inclined to treat both answers the same and create a functional and aesthetically pleasing environment.
+Insurance policies may be relevant if employees are joining, although that is a legal matter rather than design – important, however.

 - What’s the connectivity – broadband situation?
-If you’re producing physical products, how accessible is the workspace?
+If the work is a physical product, how accessible is the workspace for myself and suppliers?

-- Does your home (because it’s still your home even if you work there as well) does it inspire you in your work?
-The setting, the color scheme, the bits and pieces on the walls and on shelves?
+- Does my home inspire me in my work?
+The setting, the color scheme, the bits and pieces on the walls and on the shelves?

 Furniture: Top Tips on How to Get Comfortable Working from Home